richterzo/discourse-uzbek/README.md

 # discourse-uzbek-locale

-This plugin adds a formal version of German as a new locale to Discourse.
+This plugin adds a version of Uzbek as a new locale to Discourse.

 ## Installation